Franckizar/pythonproject/README.md

 ## Training the Model

 1. The **traffic.py** file contains the code for training the neural network on the traffic sign dataset.
-2. Run the following command to train the model and save the best version as `best_model.h5`:
+2. Run the following command to train the model and save the best version as `anotherone_model`:
    ```bash
    python traffic.py